1975 Philadelphia Phillies season: Regular season

-Return of Dick Allen

 Early in the 1975 season, Phillies general manager Paul Owens wanted a righthanded power hitter and a first baseman with more power than Tommy Hutton, a left-handed contact hitter.
 Both Mike Schmidt and Dave Cash lobbied Owens to acquire Dick Allen.
 Allen had to be persuaded by several of his future teammates that both the organizational and racial climate in Philadelphia had changed for the better since his 1969 departure from the team.

 On May 4, the Phillies traded their first baseman Willie Montañez to the Giants for Garry Maddox which provided a bat for the outfield and opened first base for Allen.
 The Phillies acquired Allen three days later on May 7, 1975.

 Fans welcomed Allen's return.
 On May 14, 1975, 30,908 fans came to Veterans Stadium for Allen's return to Philadelphia and saw Steve Carlton shut out Cincinnati by the score of 4 to 0.
 Allen played first base, batted fifth between Greg Luzinski and Mike Schmidt and was given a standing ovation when he stepped into the batter's box in a Phillies uniform for the first time since the final game of the 1969 season.
 Allen lined a two-out single to center, prompting another standing ovation.

+The Phillies celebrated the 25th anniversary of the 1950 pennant winning team on August 16, 1975 prior to the team's matchup with the San Diego Padres.
+The organization held an on field ceremony into which 1950 MVP Jim Konstanty rode on a 1950s-era fire engine.
+The team presented the players with World Series rings and staged an old-timers game.